The heel/platform height, walking height, heel distance and angle of inclination

 General information

-We import ordered items especially for you from our supplier in the USA; therefore the average delivery time is 1 to 1½ weeks (within the Netherlands) but this can be longer due to unforeseen reasons.
+I import most items especially for you upon your order from the supplier.
+The average delivery time is 1 to 1½ weeks (within the Netherlands) but this can also be longer.
+This is an average delivery time, therefore it's not a promise or guarantee!
+Please keep that in mind!

 Please note:

-• For returning (not exchanging) items that we imported for you from the USA, we will deduct €25,- import/postage/duty costs from your refund amount per item*.
+• For returning (not exchanging) items that I imported from the supplier for you upon your order, I will deduct €25,- import/postage/duty costs from your refund amount per item*.

-• If your return does not meet our return & refund conditions and we therefore apply a deducted refund in addition to the import/postage/duty costs, your right to this shop credit will lapse.
+• If your return does not meet the return conditions and in addition to import/postage/import duty costs, a depreciation will also be applied, your right to this shop credit will lapse and all costs will be deducted from the amount to be refunded

-* When returning multiple items that we have imported, we always look at the costs incurred per individual situation; the amount we deduct and the amount we convert into shop credit depends on the actual costs we have incurred.
+* When returning multiple items that have been imported, I will always calculate the costs incurred per individual situation; the amount that will be deducted and the amount that will be converted into shop credit depends on the actual costs incurred and are subject to a reasonable compensation for the losses incurred.

 This applies to:

-1) cancellation of the order before it is delivered to you, but has already been purchased by us
+1) cancellation of the order before it is delivered to you, but has already been imported by me

 2) returning (part of) the order you have already received.

-We won't charge you these costs for a single exchange in case of a wrong size.
-You can read more about our return policy in our Terms and Conditions and Refund Policy.
+For a single exchange for a different size, these costs will not be charged.
+You can read more about this in the Terms and Conditions and Refund Policy.

 Contact